Academic Integrity Policy

 The faculty evaluates students each semester for professional growth in their major.
 Any student not demonstrating sufficient progress may be placed on probation.
-Students, who, at the end of the probation period, have not improved, may not be invited to continue in the program.
+Students, who, at the end of the probation period, have not improved, may be dismissed the program.
 Individual standards for each area are as follows:

 School of Design & Production

-Graduate students are required to maintain cumulative 3.0 or higher averages in arts classes.
+Graduate students are required to maintain cumulative 3.0 grade point average (GPA) or higher averages in arts classes.
 A graduate student may accumulate only a maximum of eight credit hours of the grade of “C” (including “C+” and “C-“) and remain enrolled in the graduate program.
 A graduate student who receives a “D” or “F” is subject to probation or dismissal.
-Students who fail to maintain these levels for a given term are placed on Arts Probation for the following term.
-Students who, in the judgment of the faculty, fail to demonstrate sufficient professional development in the arts may receive a Letter of Warning and be placed on Arts Probation.
+Students who fail to maintain these levels for a given term are placed on Probation for the following term.
+Students who, in the judgment of the faculty, fail to demonstrate sufficient professional development in the arts may receive a Letter of Warning or be placed on Probation.

 School of Filmmaking